Unleashing the full potential of immuno-oncology therapies

 Lung Cancer Example

-With existing therapeutic options, patients receive systemically active immunotherapy in order to treat tumors locally
+With existing therapeutic options, patients receive systemically active immunotherapy in order to treat tumors locally.

-To minimize these systemic side effects, physicians may reduce the dose of the therapy which unfortunately, also reduces its efficacy within the tumor
+To minimize these systemic side effects, physicians may reduce the dose of the therapy, which unfortunately also reduces its efficacy within the tumor.

 Xilio Tumor-Activated